minimaxir/hacker-news-undocumented/README.md

 Many news websites have started implementing a paywall for their content, which has caused conflict with Hacker News's "original source" rule.
 The `web` button next to submissions (that does a Google search for the given title) was partially intended to serve as a paywall workaround; however, recent changes to the paywall implementations have closed that loophole.

 As a result, submissions which link to paywalled sites tend to get many comments complaining about paywalls, [which are off-topic](https://news.ycombinator.com/item?id=10178989).
+If a paywalled link becomes popular, it will almost always have an alternative source or archived link (using tools such as the [Wayback Machine](https://web.archive.org/) or [archive.today](https://archive.today)) posted by a user in the comments.

 ### Perceived Favoritism Toward YC Companies

-YC Companies get two notable benefits on Hacker News; they can post jobs ads to the front page (which start off at Rank #6, cannot be voted/commented on, and have a fixed decay rate), and the ability to do a [Launch HN](https://hn.algolia.com/?query=Launch%20HN&sort=byPopularity&prefix=false&page=0&dateRange=all&type=story) when their startup launches out of a YC batch.
+YC Companies get two notable benefits on Hacker News; they can post jobs ads to the front page (which start at Rank #6, cannot be voted/commented on, and have a fixed decay rate), and the ability to do a [Launch HN](https://hn.algolia.com/?query=Launch%20HN&sort=byPopularity&prefix=false&page=0&dateRange=all&type=story) when their startup launches out of a YC batch.

 Currently, there is no evidence that non-job submissions about a YC startup receive preferential treatment on the front page, or kill submissions critical of a YC startup.
 In fact, the moderators have stated that they explicitly [avoid killing controversial YC posts](https://news.ycombinator.com/item?id=8258752) when possible.